Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode-level ATO data for financial year 2022 shows Bentleigh East - South had a median income of $60,365 and an average income of $80,990 among taxpayers.
-These figures are among the highest in Australia.
-In comparison, Greater Melbourne had a median income of $54,892 and an average income of $73,761 during the same period.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes for Bentleigh East - South as of September 2025 would be approximately $67,705 (median) and $90,838 (average).
-Census 2021 income data indicates that household, family, and personal incomes in Bentleigh East - South cluster around the 74th percentile nationally.
-The distribution data shows that 28.7% of individuals earn between $1,500 and $2,999 weekly, which aligns with regional levels where this cohort represents 32.8%.
-Bentleigh East - South displays significant affluence, with 35.0% earning over $3,000 per week.
-This supports premium retail and service offerings in the area.
-High housing costs consume 16.0% of income, but strong earnings place disposable income at the 76th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Bentleigh East - South SA2 had a median income among taxpayers of $60,365 and an average of $80,990.
+These figures are among the highest in Australia, with Greater Melbourne having a median of $54,892 and an average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Bentleigh East - South would be approximately $67,705 (median) and $90,838 (average) as of September 2025.
+Census 2021 income data shows that household, family and personal incomes in Bentleigh East - South cluster around the 73rd percentile nationally.
+Distribution data reveals that the $1,500 - $2,999 earnings band captures 28.7% of the community (4,243 individuals), similar to regional levels where this cohort represents 32.8%.
+Bentleigh East - South demonstrates considerable affluence with 35.0% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 16.0% of income, but strong earnings still place disposable income at the 76th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income